 ConCourt should decide Zuma case before election, says IEC

-'In the end, the plain text of section 47(1)(e) answers this case,' says IEC's counsel
+'In the end, the plain text of section 47(1)(e) answers this case,' says Electoral Commission's counsel

 06 May 2024 - 20:38